Ten Java Myths and Misconceptions

 Myth 6: Random Numbers Always Look Random

 It’s a common misconception that random numbers always appear random.
-In fact, specific combinations of random numbers are just as likely as those that seem to follow a pattern.
-This myth was highlighted in a question I posed on this blog, where many people couldn’t believe that a random number generator could produce sequences that look far from random.
-In reality, the way a pseudo-random number generator works can result in sequences that appear non-random, especially over short intervals, though they are statistically valid.
+Specific combinations of random numbers are just as likely as those that seem to follow a pattern.
+This is due to the nature of pseudo-random number generators, which may produce sequences that look non-random over short intervals but are statistically valid.

 Myth 7: Floating Point Should Be Avoided Because It Has Random Errors